nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Method context](#concepts--methods--context)

-When a method call is delegated to a state method, that state method is invoked not in the context of its owner, but rather of the state in which it is declared, or, if the method is inherited from a protostate, in the context of the local state that inherits from that protostate.
-This does mean that, within a state method, the owner is not referenced by `this` as it normally would be; however, it is still always accessible by calling `this.owner()`.
+When a method call is delegated to a state method, that state method is invoked not in the context of its owner, but rather of the `State` in which it is declared, or, if the method is inherited from a protostate, in the context of the owner’s state which inherits from that protostate.
+Using the state as the method’s context does mean that, within a state method, while the owner is not referenced by `this` as it normally would be, it is still always accessible by calling `this.owner()`.

-The lexical information afforded by binding state methods to their associated state allows state method code to take advantage of polymorphic idioms, such as calling up to a superstate’s implementation of a method, as facilitated by the `apply` and `call` methods of `State`.
+This lexical binding of state methods to their associated `State` allows the code to take advantage of polymorphic idioms, such as calling up to a superstate’s implementation of a method, as facilitated by the `apply` and `call` methods of `State`.

 {% highlight javascript %}
 {% include examples/docs/methods--context.js %}